realworld666/rwdownload/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Feedback

+RW::Download is devleoped by RW::Software.
+You can find my home page at https://www.rwscripts.com

 ## License

 [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html)